LockedOn/tiny-duck/README.md

 */
 ```

 *WARNING:* Absolute namespaces are a double edge sword.
-You need to be very careful to only use them.
+You need to be very careful when using them.

 ### License